A speakers bureau that represents the best original thinkers,

 Green is currently spearheading efforts to model urban spaces as complex ecosystems that house trillions of diverse microorganisms interacting with each other, with humans, and with their environment.
 She calls it the “built environment microbiome.”
 In addition, she is co-creating a graphic novel about the urban microbiome with graphic designer Steve Green and writer and TED Fellow Anita Doron.

 Green is internationally recognized for highly cited publications in Nature, Science, and the Proceedings of the National Academy of Sciences.
-Her work has been featured in TIME, ABC, NBC, NPR, Forbes, Discover, Scientific American, and The Economist.
+Her work has been featured in TIME, The Today Show, CNBC, NPR, Forbes, Discover, Scientific American, and The Economist.
 She is the recipient of the Blaise Pascal International Research Chair, the John Simon Guggenheim Memorial Foundation Fellowship, and a TED Senior Fellowship.
 She is the former Alec and Kay Keith Professor of Biology at the University of Oregon, where was also a founder and former director of the Biology and the Built Environment (BioBE) Center.
 There, Green worked with architects and engineers to advance our understanding of how microbial communities assemble, interact, evolve, and influence public health.
 She earned an M.S. in Civil/Environmental Engineering and Ph.D. in Nuclear Engineering, both at the University of California, Berkeley.

 What if we could accurately trace the origin story of every single product?
 With Jessica Green’s new project, we can—by using microbiomes.

 Global supply chains are getting harder to trust.
 Consumers ask: was this t-shirt made by slaves?
 Companies ask: were my goods made from verified, high quality sources?
 Governments ask: where did this ship actually come from?
 Despite regulations and policies, it’s hard to trace—but embedded in each and every object are microorganisms, which we can harness as tracing technology.
 By analyzing a product’s microbiome, we can find out where exactly in the world a product has been, to answer all of these questions and more: determining whether your organic cotton shirt was actually grown on an organic farm, or whether your fair trade apparel was truly produced equitably.